-These troubleshooting tips are for an electric dryer.
-If you have a gas dryer that won't heat, follow the troubleshooting tips in this video.
+These troubleshooting tips are for an electric dryer not heating.
+If you have a gas dryer, see our Gas dryer won't heat troubleshooting video.

 A dryer that won’t heat can keep both your clothes and your mood damp.
 In this Sears PartsDirect video, we troubleshoot why your dryer won’t heat, including checking the heating element, high-limit thermostat, operating thermostat, thermal cut-off fuse and timer.
 Learn about a few easy tests you can run to find the problem, including using a multimeter to make sure current is flowing between the parts.
 Once you know what the issue is, follow our step-by-step guides to fix your dryer—and brighten your spirits.